ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - People want to take care of their family and friends
 - We all have our own biases

-## We are different in that we priortize didfferent things
+## We are different in that we prioritize different things
 - We want the world to
 - we have certain kinks/nuances that allow us to see the world differently.
 - We all have our own biases towards different things